ibm-cloud-docs/solution-tutorials/continuous-deployment-to-kubernetes.md

 ## Deploy to production cluster
 {: #deploytoproduction}

 In this step, you will complete the deployment pipeline by deploying the Kubernetes application to development and production environments respectively.
 Ideally, we want to set up an automatic deployment for the development environment and a manual deployment for the production environment.
 Before we do that, let's explore the two ways in which you can deliver this.
-It's possible to use one cluster for both development and productions environment.
+It's possible to use one cluster for both development and production environment.
 However, it's recommended to have two separate clusters, one for development and one for production.
 Let's explore setting up a second cluster for production.

 1. Following instructions in [Create a Kubernetes cluster](#step1) step, Create a new cluster and let's name it `prod-cluster` .
 2. Go to the toolchain you created earlier and click the **Delivery Pipeline** tile.